MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AnalysisServices/v3.0.0/Get-AzureRmAnalysisServicesServer.md

 # Get-AzureRmAnalysisServicesServer

 ## SYNOPSIS
-Gets the details of an Analysis Services server.
+Gets details of an Analysis Services server.

 ## SYNTAX